docker/docs/develop/develop-images/dockerfile_best-practices.md

 layers in your images to ensure they were performant.
 The following features were added to reduce this limitation:

-- In Docker 1.10 and higher, only the instructions `RUN`, `COPY`, `ADD` create layers.
-Other instructions create temporary intermediate images, and do not directly increase the size of the build.
+- Only the instructions `RUN`, `COPY`, `ADD` create layers.
+Other instructions create temporary intermediate images, and do not increase the size of the build.

-- In Docker 17.05 and higher, you can do [multi-stage builds](multistage-build.md) and only copy the artifacts you need into the final image.
+- Where possible, use [multi-stage builds](multistage-build.md), and only copy the artifacts you need into the final image.
 This allows you to include tools and debug information in your intermediate build stages without increasing the size of the final image.

 ### Sort multi-line arguments